 Scabies needs treatment.
 It is important that your child be examined for scabies.

-If your child has intense itching with a red rash, call his or her healthcare provider.
+If your child has intense itching with a red rash, call their healthcare provider.

 Key points about scabies in children

-Scabies is an infestation of mites that happens mostly in children and young adults.
+Scabies is a very contagious infestation of mites that happens mostly in children

 Scabies causes a rash with small red bumps and intense itching.